Learn how to find the author of a website using multiple ways in this complete web guide.

 When you need to reference or cite a website in your academic work or include it in your bibliography, it’s important to get information about the author.
 Unfortunately, this information is not always easy to find.
 Due to the unique design of websites, the referencing websites also aren’t able to pull in the author’s information automatically.

-Besides, some websites don’t mention the name of the author in the main body of the article making the process even more complicated.
+Besides, some websites don’t mention the name of the author in the main body of the article, making the process even more complicated.

 There are, however, a few ways that you can find the author of a website.
 By using a bit of detective work and some creative thinking, you should be able to track down the information that you need.

-In this article, I will go through different methods that you can use to find the author of a website and look at why it’s important to find the website’s author for academic purposes.
+In this article, I will go through different methods that you can use to find the author of a website and look at why it’s essential to find the website’s author for academic purposes.

 Best Ways to Find the Author of A Website